cibboy/TraktToGcal/README.txt

 1) Download your client secrets json file from the Google Developer Console, copy it over the credentials.cred folder and rename it into client.secrets.json
    Alternatively you can specify cliend id and client secret as parameters in each call of method Authorization.GetCredentialAsynch()
 2) Edit credentials.cred/custom.creds.json specifying your Google username, trakt username and trakt api key
+3) If your account data on trakt is private, either specify you password in credentials.cred/custom.creds.json (parameter traktpassword - CLEAR TEXT!!), or your basic authentication hash (base64 conversion of <username>:<password> - check https://apigee.com/trakt/console/morbo?apig_cc=1 to show your hash)
-3) EditTraktToGcal.exe.config with your personal settings if you with (these can be set at runtime, but they're not persisted at the moment)
+4) EditTraktToGcal.exe.config with your personal settings if you with (these can be set at runtime, but they're not persisted at the moment)
-4) Run and enjoy
+5) Run and enjoy

 -- KNOWN BUGS --
 1) No complete error handling